 | $100–$300/mo | Refiner ($99), Mopinion ($271) |

-| Custom / enterprise | Zonka Feedback, Qualtrics, SurveySparrow, Luciq ($249+) |
+| Custom or enterprise | Zonka Feedback, Qualtrics, SurveySparrow, Luciq ($249+) |

 How Did We Evaluate These In-App Feedback Tools?

-What are the Best In-App Feedback Tools in 2026?
+What Are the Best In-App Feedback Tools in 2026?

 Best Overall In-App Feedback Tools

 Full-stack platforms that combine native mobile SDKs, survey targeting, AI analysis, and closed-loop workflows.
 The right starting point for most product and CX teams.
+For a comparison focused specifically on survey platforms with SDK support, see best in-app survey tools.

 1. Zonka Feedback: Best for Product and CX Teams Needing AI-Powered In-App Surveys